 U.S. Department of Housing and Urban Development (HUD) - Community Planning and Development

 Grants to USA nonprofit organizations to modify or rehabilitate the primary residence of low-income veterans who are living with disabilities.
-Applicants should create or verify the required registrations in advance of the deadline.
-The purpose of this program is to meet the needs of veterans who require adaptive housing to maintain or regain their independence, as well as to reduce their monthly utilities bills.
+Funding is intended to meet the needs of veterans who require adaptive housing to maintain or regain their independence, as well as to reduce their monthly utilities bills.

 GrantWatch ID#: 183737

 HUD expects to make approximately 10 awards from the funds available under this NOFA.

 - Minimum Award Amount: $700,000 Per Project Period